christophejunke/sdl2-event-loop/README.md

 `BODY` is executed in the main SDL2 thread; consequently, the dynamic bindings in effect inside BODY are different from the one outside of `DO-EVENTS`.
-The `:REBIND` option accepts a designator for an unevaluated list of symbols, whose bindings are captured in the current thread and re-established inside body.
+For that reason, the `:REBIND` option accepts a designator for an unevaluated list of symbols, whose bindings are captured in the current thread and re-established inside body.
 This is done using the auxiliary macro `WITH-CAPTURED-BINDINGS`.
-If `:REBIND` is T or `:ALL`, then all 44 CL standard special variables surrounded by earmuffs (ie. not REPL history variables) are rebound locally in the thread.
+If `:REBIND` is `T` or `:ALL`, then all 44 CL standard special variables surrounded by earmuffs (ie. not REPL history variables) are rebound locally in the thread.

 Other options, `:METHOD`, `:TIMEOUT` and `:BACKGROUND` have the same meaning as in `SDL2:WITH-EVENT-LOOP`: